 Knowing how to make roux is a handy skill to have in the kitchen when it comes to thickening gravies, sauces, soups and stews.
 There is more to a roux than a simple fat and flour combination.
 It's important to know the different ratio, colors, cooking times and amounts for desired thickness.
-We go over all of that below so that you can feel confident with this technique!
+I go over all of that below so that you can feel confident with this technique!

 Jump to: